Saint Joan (1957 film): Critical reaction

 "some odd omissions, interpolations and additions" and that "the result is a certain scrappiness and confusion in the first half of the film in place of Shaw's slow and careful build-up."

-Other reviewers complained that an epilogue Shaw wrote was used as a prologue and recurring scene throughout the film.
-The released film lacks any foreword or historical introduction.
-The film does not mention that Joan was beatified by the Catholic Church in 1909 and canonized in 1920, unlike Shaw's play, where a "Gentleman" appears in the last scene and announces that Joan has been canonized "in Basilica Vaticana, the sixteenth day of May, nineteen hundred and twenty.")
-However, in both play and film, Joan's last line is "O God that madest this beautiful earth, when will it be ready to receive Thy saints?
-How long, O Lord, how long?"

-Stanley Kauffmann called Saint Joan a disaster.

 Upon release of the film, Jean Seberg's performance as Joan was soundly panned, and Preminger was heavily criticised for casting an inexperienced unknown in a role which required her to act with veteran actors such as John Gielgud, Anton Walbrook, Felix Aylmer, and others.
+In his 1966 book A World on Film: Criticism and Comment, Stanley Kauffmann called Saint Joan a disaster.

+In his 2002 New Biographical Dictionary of Film, David Thomson called the film "a shrewd and touching fusion of provincial America, rural France, and Shaw's notion of a fustian saint picking logic with kings and bishops...
+Even cropped and in armor, (Seberg) looked pretty and robust, and managed through her very disavowal of spirituality to bring odd conviction to the claims that she had heard voices."